Phrancis/Stack-Exchange-Utilities/HomeMadeGames.md

 ## Cardshifter

 An online card game where you battle another player or an AI for victory.
-Currently has 2 game modes: Cyborg Chronicles is a dystopion, cyper-punk future where Bios and Mechs fight; Mythos features deities, heroes and creatures from Greek, Hindu and Chinese mythology.
+Currently has 2 game modes: Cyborg Chronicles is a dystopion, cyper-punk future where Bios and Mechs fight; Mythos features deities, heroes and creatures from various mythologies.

 - [Play Cardshifter](http://gbg.zomis.net:22739/)
     - *Temporary* - Choose server: **Other...**